andrerizzo/Formula1/README.md

 # Formula 1
-ETL Project Using Formula 1 Data
+ETL project using Formula 1 data.

 ### VERSION: 1.1 - December 2021

 ### OBJECTIVE
-This is an ETL project that has the purpose of get updated .CSV files from Kaggle, fix data and create a SQLite database
+This is an ETL project that has the purpose of get updated .CSV files from Kaggle, fix data and create a SQLite database.

 ### DETAILS
 * Download_dataset.R - download files from Kaggle to the local machine.